oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/visualizing-with-grafana-lab.md

   ![grafana-home-available-dashboards](images/grafana-home-available-dashboards.png)

-  8. Click on the **Prometheus 2.0 Stats** option to see an example dashboard of stats for Prometheus
+  8. Click on the **Prometheus 2.0 Stats** option to see an example of a more comlex dashboard containing stats for Prometheus

   ![grafana-prometheus-stats-dashboard](images/grafana-prometheus-stats-dashboard.png)